onetom/homebrew-cask/USAGE.md

 $ brew cask uninstall --force google-chrome
 ```

 Note that `uninstall --force` is currently imperfect.
-See the man page for more information.
+See the man page (`man brew-cask`) for more information.

 ## Other Commands